IanAragonSaenz/Stuff-Trading-App/README.md

 * The feed in a collection view.
 * Map view where it shows the trade posts close to you.
 * User can message images.
+* User can change his name.
+* User can change his password.
+* The user can set his profile picture.

 ### 2. Screen Archetypes